-Read the book Everybody Eats - Jasmine Crowe

-Please note that the Good Samaritan Act in the United States doesn't exist here in Ontario but a similar law, the Donation of Food Act, does!
+Read the book Everybody Eats - Jasmine Crowe Conversation Please note that the Good Samaritan Act in the United States doesn't exist here in Ontario but a similar law, the Donation of Food Act, does!
 Why do you think Carter's friend was embarrassed?
 What does being embarrassed feel like?
 What makes you feel better?
 What adults can you think of who might be able to help solve problems?

-What could your school do to help make sure that there are less people going hungry everyday?
+What could your school do to help make sure that there are less people going hungry every day?
 What does it mean that everyone should have access to food?
 Healthy food is a human right.
 How?

-Challenge Questions

-If a family is struggling with food consistently, they are struggling with other things that are important as well.
+Reflection Questions If a family is struggling with food consistently, they are struggling with other things that are important as well.
 Share things that you know are important to keeping you and others healthy and happy.
 What are some things that every person/family should be guaranteed?
 Where are some places that people in your community can go to get what they need?

-Please watch the video What is the right to food?

-The video says that every Canadian should have the right to food.
+Action Please watch the video What is the right to food?
+Conversation The video says that every Canadian should have the right to food.
 We know that this isn't happening everyday all over the province.
 Why is it important that we don't just give food to those who need it?
 What else can we do to make sure everyone has access to food?

 WEEK 3: Activism in Action

-Weeks 1 and 2 of the Challenge lay the foundation for students, educators and schools to use their critical consciousness to take action.
+Weeks 1 and 2 lay the foundation for students, educators and schools to use their critical consciousness to take action.

 The visual below provides a framework to reinforce the various layers of community that students can influence.
-The goal is to ensure that classes and schools attempt to affect change on as large a part of the world as possible.
+The goal is to ensure that classes and schools attempt to effect change on as large a part of the world as possible.

+THE WIDER WORLD

+MY COUNTRY / NATION / CULTURE

+MY NEIGHBOURHOOD OR COMMUNITY

+MY HOME & FAMILY

+6

 6 Taken from Respond and Rebuild: ETFO's Guide to Culturally Relevant and Responsive Pedagogy